wp-plugins/in-their-language/readme.txt

 That's a job for another plugin.
 See [Multilingual WordPress](http://codex.wordpress.org/Multilingual_WordPress) on the Codex for a list.

+= I installed a new language file but it isn't working! =

+Try again in a minute.
+This plugin uses a little bit of caching to avoid looking at the languages directory on every page load.
+Results are cached for 60 seconds.

 == ChangeLog ==

 = Version 1.0.0 =